No Fee Balance Transfer Credit Cards

 For example, if your current credit card balance is with Discover, you wouldn’t be able to move it to a new Discover card.
 If you current balance is with Chase, American Express, Citi, etc, then you could move it to a Discover card.

-Keep in mind that most credit card issuers these days no longer offer a “no fee balance transfer.”
-The majority are now 3% of the balance transfer up to $75 (or more).
+Keep in mind that most credit card issuers these days no longer offer no fee balance transfers.
+The majority now charge 3% of the balance transfer up to $75 (or more).
 This seems to be a growing trend as card issuers try to discourage balance transfer arbitrage.